Q&A: What Vitamins and Supplements Improve Fertility When Trying to Get Pregnant?

 Can vitamins improve your fertility and/or result in a healthier pregnancy?

 While the data is preliminary and inconclusive regarding many supplements and fertility, the evidence is much more clear regarding pregnancy outcomes and vitamins.
 Prenatal vitamins reduce the risk of NTDs, anemia, and miscarriage.
-In addition, women who consume a comprehensive prenatal vitamin with multiple micronutrients, as in the Prenatal for her, had significant reduction in low birth weight infants and improved overall birth weight compared to those taking folic acid and iron alone.
+In addition, women who consume a comprehensive prenatal vitamin with multiple micronutrients, as in the Prenatal daily packets, had significant reduction in low birth weight infants and improved overall birth weight compared to those taking folic acid and iron alone.

 What recognized standards should I look for on fertility supplements?

 Adding supplements to your fertility regimen can be a bit confusing.
 There are various brands, manufacturers, and dosages to consider.
 When choosing a fertility supplement, ensure that it is tested for quality and purity by a source other than the manufacturer and that it contains little to no artificial ingredients.
 Check out How to Pick the Right Fertility Supplement for more information.

 Can you get all the vitamins you need to get pregnant in your diet?